Low Inventory Prospecting Letter

 Below are statistics that indicate it may be a sellers market.

-- According to the National Association of Realtors inventory of available homes has decreased 8 percent from November 2015 to November 2016.
-In November of 2016 there was a 4.0 month supply of homes, this is below the 6 month supply that many real estate professionals consider normal.
+- According to the National Association of Realtors inventory of available homes has decreased 7.1% from January 2016 to January 2017.
+In January of 2017 there was a 3.6 month supply of homes, this is below the 6 month supply that many real estate professionals consider normal.

-- The number of homes sold according to the National Associations of Realtors was 15.4% percent higher in November of 2016 than November of 2015, this dramatic increase in sales signifies a hot real estate market.
+- The number of homes sold according to the National Associations of Realtors was 15.4% percent higher in January 2016 to January 2017, this dramatic increase in sales signifies a hot real estate market.
 Additionally the number of homes for sale during the same time period is 8% lower.
 Fewer homes for sale generally indicates a sellers market.

-- Additionally the National Associations of Realtors reported that single family home prices nationwide have risen 6.8 percent from November 2015 to November 2016.
+- Additionally the National Associations of Realtors reported that single family home prices nationwide have risen 7.1% from January 2016 to January 2017.

 I am sharing this information with you because inventory in [city or neighborhood] is low, and I am hearing from agents and prospective buyers that they just can't find what they are looking for.